Fachiis/Fachiis/README.md

-👋 Hey there!
-I'm a passionate Software Engineer with over 4+ years of experience in the world of code.
-I specialize in crafting solutions with Python and JavaScript, and I'm always excited to take on new challenges and push the boundaries of what's possible in the tech world.
+👋 Hi, I’m Fachizasha, a Software Engineer with 5+ years of experience building scalable solutions in Python, JavaScript, TypeScript, and Rust<learning>.
+I’m the lead developer/CTO on Poblysh, and a developer/DevOps Engr at iCUBEFARM where I craft robust web apps using some latest stacks e.g. React.js, Next.js, Django, FastAPI and PostgreSQL, e.t.c

-🌱 I'm constantly growing as a Software Engineer, learning the latest technologies and honing my skills to stay at the forefront of the industry.
-Whether it's building robust web applications, optimizing algorithms, or diving into the world of data science, I thrive on the thrill of discovery and innovation.
+🌟 I thrive on solving complex challenges—whether it’s optimizing server memory, designing intuitive UIs with collapsible functionality, or exploring low-level programming with Rust and assembly.
+I’m passionate about clean code, performance, and creating tools that empower users.

-💞️ Collaboration is at the heart of my work.
-I love teaming up with fellow developers, designers, and innovators to create something extraordinary.
-If you have a project, an idea, or just want to chat about all things tech, I'm all ears and ready to contribute my expertise.
+💻 I’m always eager to collaborate on innovative projects.
+Let’s build something amazing together—whether it’s a web app, a backend service, or a performance-critical system.

-📫 You can easily reach out to me through email at zashafachii@gmail.com or by phone at +2348120820611.
-Don't hesitate to drop a message—I'm always up for a great conversation or the next exciting project!
+📫 Reach me at zashafachii@gmail.com or +2348120820611.
+I’d love to chat about tech, share ideas, or dive into your next big project!
 <!---<a href="https://app.daily.dev/fachiis"><img src="https://api.daily.dev/devcards/acf202a55a29400faa61fda987106717.png?r=y3g" width="400" alt="Fachii Felix Zasha's Dev Card"/></a>--->
 <!---
 Fachiis/Fachiis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.